learn-co-curriculum/markdown-conversion-test/README.md

 this.innerText = "this should render as code"

 this.__proto__ //should render as two underscores before and after proto, not italicized
+// also _this_ should not be italicized, either
 ```

 ```